 How to Plan Urgent Airfreight More Intelligently

-The best urgent-shipment planning into Australia usually follows a few blunt rules.
+The best urgent-shipment planning into Australia usually follows a few rules that are easy to state and harder to enforce.

-• Accept that some “faster” options are commercially slower once ground friction is included.
+- Accept that some apparently faster options are commercially slower once ground friction is included.
 Time bought badly is still wasted time.

 Urgent shipments belong inside the wider timing-and-risk side of the Australia cluster.
 Readers who need the general timing model should continue to Shipping Timeline to Australia.
 Readers thinking about disruption exposure should move to Climate and Seasonal Shipping Risks.
 Readers dealing with regulated or more complex imports should also read Australia’s Commercial Import Rules Explained, because urgency does not remove the border system.